harvard-dce/pyhorn/README.rst

 Currently there are only a handfull of endpoints wrapped in this way, and only a few convenience classes and methods defined for each one.
 The idea is to continue adding more as I (or you) need them.
-Patches welcome!
+Pull requests welcome!

 MHClient Method List
 --------------------